 The structure of the CaMn4O5(H2O)4 cluster is important for the understanding of the mechanism of water oxidation in the natural system, and it is the first step in synthesizing the super anode for water oxidation in artificial photosynthesis.
-Studies on the structure of the CaMn4O5(H2O)4 cluster was pioneered by the research group of Horst Witt and W. Saenger in Berlin [22,28] followed by the research groups of James Barber and So Iwata published a detailed paper that provided a rather complete structure of PSII, from the cyanobacterium Thermosynechoccus elongatus [29].
-They assigned the positioning of most
+Studies on the structure of the CaMn4O5(H2O)4 cluster was pioneered by the research group of Horst Witt and W. Saenger in Berlin [22,28] followed by research group of Shen and Kamiya [49].
+In 2004, the research groups of James Barber and So Iwata published a detailed work that provided a rather complete structure of PSII, from the cyanobacteium Thermosynechoccus elongatus [29].
+They assigned the positioning of most of the subunits [29].
+Importantly, they provided, for the first time, information on calcium in the structure.
+In other words, they introduced the water oxidizing complex (WOC) as a Mn3Ca-cubane with a Mn attached a bit far away [29].
+However, the investigations did not provide enough details for the structure of the CaMn4O5(H2O)4 cluster, the location of the substrate water molecules, or the precise arrangement of the amino-acid side chains and cofactors that may have significant mechanistic consequences in water oxidation.